yeyanwang/nyc-traffic-collisions-analysis/README.md

 - **style.css** - applies styling to the page contents specified in `index.html`

 ## Contributing
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!
+Thank you!

 1. Fork the Project
 2. Create your Feature Branch `git checkout -b <your branch>`